 Each student in the program arrives with a different level of preparation, and not all students will necessarily be required to take all courses as specified below.
-In particular, with approval of the DGS, coursework taken elsewhere may be used to satisfy certain requirements.
+In particular, with approval of the Director of Graduate Studies, coursework taken elsewhere may be used to satisfy certain requirements.

 PhD: Courses and Study Timetable

 STSCI 7180 Generalized Linear Models (Spring, Year 1 or 2)

 STSCI 6520 Statistical Computing (Spring, Year 1 or 2)

 MATH 6720 Probability II or STSCI 6750 Probability II for Statisticians (Spring, Year 1)